 3. Preheat your Nespresso machine and cup

-Baristas know that cold equipment can “shock” espresso and cool it too fast, flattening the taste.
+Baristas know that cold equipment can “shock” espresso, cooling it too quickly and flattening its taste.

 Preheating makes a noticeable difference in flavor and mouthfeel.